Extended Car Warranty Guide: Is It Worth It?

 When shopping for extended warranties, you’ll find many different options.
 Here are a few of the top extended warranties to consider:

 Endurance is a third-party provider for vehicle protection.
-They have over a decade of extended warranty experienced and earn an impressive AM Best-A rating.
+They have over a decade of extended warranty experience and earn an impressive AM Best-A rating.
 They offer six levels of warranty coverage to choose from.
 Impressively, each plan includes roadside assistance.
 Endurance handles claims directly, which ensures a quick claims process.

 CarShield has protected over one million vehicles since its inception in 2005.
 They are touted for offering great value, thanks to affordable rates and a wealth of positive reviews.
 CarShield offers plans from several providers, serving as a middleman between the warranty company and the customer.